drfrisker/Mensh.me/README.md

-### Joey Moto
+## Joey Moto
-## Sup
 # Hello there 👋 My name is Joseph Mensh, I'm an ME in the mid atlantic region of the United States.
-This is my site mensh.me, you can contact me with address [Joseph@Mensh.ME](mailto:joseph@mensh.me) for inquiries.
+This is my site I'm stepping through into development, you can contact me with address [Joseph@Mensh.ME](mailto:joseph@mensh.me) for inquiries concerning custom mechanical design, consultations, advice, or to say hi!

+- 🔭 I’m currently planning motorcycle trip routes, logistics, and supplies.

 <!--
 **drfrisker/drfrisker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.